Naoghuman/lib-tile/Lib-Tile-TransparentTextures-Images/README.md

 which allowed the developer to load a [Tile] image from the enum [TransparentTexturesTile].

+The images can be accessed over the `Enum` [TransparentTexturesTile] from the library [Lib-Tile-TransparentTextures].

 > __Hint__
 > This libray is a part from the project [Lib-Tile].
 Plz see for additional
 > informations like [Download], [Requirements] or [Installation] there.
 Thanks :smile: